 Cyber security-related courses usually include IT fundamentals, data and web security, technical communication, cyber law, risk management, web development, digital forensics, and related subjects.

-Some Information Security Managers pursue certifications, such as the Certified Information Systems Security Professional (CISSP), Certified Information Security Manager (CISM), CompTIA Security+, Certified Information Systems Auditor (CISA), SANS/GIAC Certification (Various), Certified Ethical Hacker (CEH).
+Some Information Security Managers pursue certifications, such as the Certified Information Systems Security Professional (CISSP), Certified Information Security Manager (CISM), Certified Information Systems Auditor (CISA), GIAC Certifications, and Certified In Risk And Information Systems Control.
 These IT certifications may help you stand out from other candidates when applying for jobs.

 Also, here are the top skills requested for cybersecurity managers: